 3 ways to send automated repeat text messages

 There’s no one-size-fits-all option for setting up automated repeat text messages.
 Instead, it’s best to use a few different techniques and tools depending on what you need to accomplish with your SMS automation.

-In this section, we’ll cover three different ways to quickly send repeat text messages in OpenPhone.
+In this section, we’ll cover three different ways to easily send repeat text messages in OpenPhone.
 Haven’t used OpenPhone yet?
 Try out OpenPhone free for seven days using a temporary number.

 1. Quickly answer FAQs or send follow ups with snippets

 Snippets are an easy way to save text or information you’ll need to use frequently in your external communications.